ROCK CHALLENGE® - FOUR STAGES|

 Dear (ENTER RECORD LABEL NAME HERE),

-Rock Challenge® is an anti-drug and crime prevention initiative which takes the form of a performing arts competition for secondary schools and colleges.
-This competition first took place in the UK in 1996 after nearly 20 years in Australia.
-The Rock Challenge® is produced in the UK by the Be Your Best Foundation - a registered Charity No. 1077291.
+The Rock Challenge® is an anti-drug and crime prevention initiative which takes the form of a performing arts competition for secondary schools and colleges.
+The event first took place in the UK in 1996 after nearly 20 years in Australia and is produced in the UK by the Be Your Best Foundation (registered charity no. 1077291).
+The event is designed to show young people how they can achieve a ‘natural high’ through life rather than through the use of tobacco, alcohol, and other substances, but also has many other proven benefits such as raising self-esteem, and lowering anti-social behaviour and truancy.

-The competition consists of an eight-minute dance-based production with up to 100 performers per school team.
-They devise the theme, choreography, stage design and lighting as well as deciding which pieces of music to use.
+An entry into the competition consists of an eight-minute dance-based production with up to 100 student performers and 35 stage and support crew per school.
+Each school devises the theme, choreography, stage design and lighting as well as deciding which pieces of music to use.

-Our school plans to enter Rock Challenge® in 2013 and I am writing to you to request permission to use short excerpts from the following tracks by artists currently under your record label:
+In 2015 our school plans to enter Rock Challenge® with a performance about (ENTER SHORT DESCRIPTION OF YOUR PIECE) ; we will be performing at (ENTER VENUE NAME) on (ENTER EVENT DATE): I am writing to you to request permission to use short excerpts from the following tracks by artists currently under your record label:

-Zoie Bartlett of the Rock Challenge® will be happy to supply you with any further information you may require about the organisation.
-She can be contacted on 02380 617 729.
+The Rock Challenge® will be happy to supply you with any further information you may require about the organisation; contact us on 02392 985 710.

 (ENTER TEACHER NAME HERE)